School Newsletter Term 4, Week 4, 31st October 2025

 CANTEEN

 ALL CANTEEN ORDERS MUST BE PLACED THROUGH CDFPAY BY 3PM WEDNESDAYS.
-LUNCHES WILL BE DELIVERED TO THE CLASSROOMS FROM 1PM.
+LUNCHES WILL BE DELIVERED TO THE CLASSROOMS FRIDAYS FROM 1PM.

 VOLUNTEERS NEEDED!
 If you can spare some time on a Friday it would be greatly appreciated!
 You can choose to help for 2 hours or 4 hours in the Canteen.
 The jobs are not difficult, stickers on bag, packing orders etc and Sinead is very organised and clear in her instructions.
 Please consider if you could spare one or two Friday mornings a term.